 Resident Playwright2012 -- 2019

-Andy Bragen, a lifelong resident of Manhattan’s Lower East Side, was a 2009-2010 Workspace Resident with the Lower Manhattan Cultural Council.
+Andy Bragen, a lifelong resident of Manhattan’s Lower East Side, has received Workspace and Process Space Residencies from the Lower Manhattan Cultural Council.
 Other honors include the Clubbed Thumb Biennial Commission, a Tennessee Williams Fellowship from Sewanee, and a Jerome Fellowship.
-His plays and translations have been produced and/or presented at numerous theatres across the country, including The Guthrie, The Goodman, PS122, The Playwrights Center, Queens Theatre in the Park, EST, Brown/Trinity Playwrights Rep, Studio Roanoke, The University of Rochester, and Soho Rep. Andy collaborates frequently with the jazz saxophonist John Ellis.
-Their most recent piece, Mobro, a chamber opera for nine musicians and five singers was commissioned by and performed at New York’s Jazz Gallery in 2011, and featured on WNYC radio’s Soundcheck.
-He is a core member of the Playwrights Center, and a member of New Dramatists since 2012.
-More information is available at www.andybragen.com.
+His play "This Is My Office" was produced in the autumn of 2013 by The Play Company.
+Other plays and translations have been produced and/or presented at numerous theatres across the country, including The Guthrie, The Goodman, PS122, The Playwrights Center, Queens Theatre in the Park, EST, Brown/Trinity Playwrights Rep, Studio Roanoke, The University of Rochester, and Soho Rep. Andy collaborates frequently with the jazz saxophonist John Ellis.
+Their most recent piece, Mobro, a chamber piece for nine musicians and four singers was commissioned by and performed at New York’s Jazz Gallery in 2011, and featured on WNYC radio’s Soundcheck.
+The studio recording is available on Parade Light Records.

 "Black Label" a 20 minute piece written for and performed by James Urbaniak is now available for download here, or from itunes.